pratyushmohit/inception/README.md

 # inception
-This repository contain all my python projects.
+This repository contain all my data science projects.